code-with-max/godot-google-play-iapp/README.md

 Emit signals:

 - `purchase_updated`: Emitted when the purchase information is updated.
 The purchase process was successful.
-[Example of response](https://github.com/code-with-max/godot-google-play-iapp/blob/master/examples/purchase_updated_subs.json)
-`query_product_details_error`: If an error occurred while receiving information about the subscription being purchased.
+- `query_product_details_error`: If an error occurred while receiving information about the subscription being purchased.
 - `purchase_error`: If there is an error during the purchase process.
 - `purchase_cancelled`: If a purchase is cancelled by the user.
 - `purchase_update_error`: If there is an error updating the purchase information.